-My neighbour is building and hasn’t served a Party Wall Notice or told me what he is doing.
+My neighbour is planning on building and hasn’t served a Party Wall Notice or told me what their intentions are.
 What can I do?

 If your neighbour, the Building Owner, is carrying out work on or near a party structure (wall, floor, or fence wall) or digging within a certain distance and to a certain depth, without first serving a valid Party Wall Notice, they may be acting outside the law and therefore can be stopped.

 Often the best approach is to start softly.
 Option 1 is soft and Option 3 is hard.
 Option 2 is somewhere in the middle.

 Option 1 - Talk to your neighbour yourself.
 Ask them about their plans and when they intend to submit a Party Wall Notice.
 Sometimes this is enough to get them back on track.
 You will need to be confident of explaining why they should submit a Notice.
 This isn’t an approach which suits everyone but if you can do it, it is the best for maintaining neighbourly relations.